How to choose a publisher for your open access book 1

 As with any book proposal, when choosing a publisher for your open access book you should consider whether they publish high-quality work in your subject area, but also explore important issues including licensing, fees and discoverability.

 Consider whether the publisher is a member of OASPA and thus fulfils the OASPA membership criteria, and consult sources, such as the OAPEN list of publishers, which indicate compliance with the access requirements of European research funders.
 You do not need to restrict your search to publishers on these lists, but they are a useful starting point.
-The website “Think, Check, Submit” helps authors to determine if a publisher is trustworthy, by providing a checklist for books.
+The website “Think.
+Check.
+Submit.” helps authors to determine if a publisher is trustworthy, by providing a checklist for books and chapters.

 Other important aspects to consider when choosing a publisher for your open access book include: